 From the desk of Sharon Wexler…

-Ryan and I feel very privileged to have the opportunity to contribute to the lives of our patients.
+I feel very privileged to have the opportunity to contribute to the lives of our patients.
 We find each one to be unique, and challenging in their own way.
-Not only do we feel pride in helping them, but we have the rare opportunity of learning from them as well.
-Over time we are fortunate to develop a bond and friendship with each one and their family members, that adds great meaning to our lives.
-From the moment we meet until the time we can finally tell our patient their treatment is over, we do our utmost to show respect, compassion, understanding and caring to each and every one.
+Not only do I feel pride in helping them, but I have the rare opportunity of learning from them as well.
+Over time I am fortunate to develop a bond and friendship with each one and their family members, that adds great meaning to my life.
+From the moment I meet until the time I can finally tell our patient their treatment is over, I do my utmost to show respect, compassion, understanding and caring to each and every one.
 Their treatment is individually planned and executed because everyone is different and needs their treatment to fit them and not made to fit only one treatment scheme.
 Whenever possible, going the extra mile for a patient is what we strive to do.
-Our patients are our blessings and we treasure them always.
+My patients are our blessings and we treasure them always.

 At the age of three, my son Jon-Paul, had never uttered a single syllable.
 Although we had taken him to several specialists, we were never given a diagnosis.
 I remember those early years being plagued with concerns for his future and the limits he might face.
 Providential circumstances led us to Sharon, who diagnosed him with Apraxia.
 For the first time after realizing he had a problem, I felt hopeful that we had found the therapist who could put an end to his silent world.
 Our first session was anything but easy; however, Jon-Paul connected with Sharon instantly, sensing she was there to help him.
 She worked hard to help him progress and was innovative in making it fun as well.
 Consequently, she expected us to do our part in being diligent in our weekly assignments.
 The results were astronomical!
 That first fateful appointment was 17 years ago, and today he is attending Johns Hopkins University.
 Literally, there is not a week that goes by that “Sharon Wexler” is not mentioned in our conversation.
 She not only gave him the gift of language, but also started him on his life-long journey of learning.